Text

 is it okay to paste this output into client-facing mockup files

 Yes — the output contains no sensitive data, personal information, or trademarked phrases.
 Always label placeholder text clearly in any file shared externally so it is not mistaken for approved copy.
-For formal deliverables where tone might confuse, add a visible watermark or switch to real draft copy.
+For formal deliverables where the tone might confuse, add a visible watermark or switch to real draft copy.